amykble/greasby-opticians/README.md

   |- index.html
   |- 404.html
   |- css/ style pages...
-  The dist folder is built when 'gridsome build is ran
+  The dist folder is built when 'gridsome build' is ran
 ```

 ## Using Gridsome